kyessenov/semeru/README.md

 To record a demo trace, pass `true` to the script.
 Then use `manage.sh` to communicate with the injected instrumentation agent over a network socket.

 We recommend using consistent naming scheme for traces.
 For example, a trace for a feature to select a menu item in `jedit` should be called  `jedit_selectmenuitem`.
 See `web/config.json` for the list of traces and trace groups.
-Trace groups use regular expressions to group traces by feature (`eclipse_autocomplete`) or by application (`passwordstore`, `demo_eclipse`).
+Trace groups use regular expressions over trace names to organize traces by feature (`eclipse_autocomplete`) or by application (`passwordstore`, `demo_eclipse`).